 Below are the various types of paid leave available to State employees.
 If you have questions regarding this information, please contact your agency personnel office.

 Accident Leave Leave that is granted to an employee as a result of a work-related accident that is determined to be compensable by the Injured Worker’s Insurance Fund or the Worker’s Compensation Commission.
 Accident leave is compensated at 2/3 the employee’s normal pay.
 An employee must use accident leave beginning on the first day of the disability and continuing until the day the employee is certified to return to work by a health care provider or 6 months from the day of the disability, whichever is earlier.
-Annual Leave Leave that can be used for any purpose with prior approval from the employee’s supervisor; new employees must complete 6 months of State service before using annual leave; this leave is accrued based on years of service starting at 10 days per year and up to 25 days per year with 20 years of service; employees may carry up to 75 days or 600 hours over from one year to the next.Bereavement Leave A maximum of 5 working days may be charged to sick leave in the event of a death of a member of the employee or spouse’s immediate family.
+Annual Leave Leave that can be used for any purpose with prior approval from the employee’s supervisor; new employees must complete 6 months of State service before using annual leave; this leave is accrued based on years of service starting at 10 days per year and up to 25 days per year with 20 years of service; employees may carry up to 75 days or 600 hours over from one year to the next.Death in the Family A maximum of 5 working days may be charged to sick leave in the event of a death of a member of the employee or spouse’s immediate family.
 An employee may elect to receive up to 3 days of bereavement leave instead of using 3 of the 5 sick days that an employee is allowed to use upon the death of members of the employee’s immediate family.
 A maximum of 1 working day may be charged to sick leave for other designated family members.
 Compensatory Leave Leave that is earned by an employee whose classification is not designated to receive overtime payments and who has worked at least ½ hour beyond the employee’s regular workday.
 Compensatory leave must be used within 1 year of the date on which it was accrued.
 Compensatory leave can be used for any purpose with prior approval from the employee’s supervisor.
 Disaster Service Leave On request, an employee may be entitled to this leave if: (1) the employee is certified by the American Red Cross as a disaster service volunteer; and (2) the American Red Cross requests the services of the employee during a disaster that is designated at Level II, or above in the regulations and procedures of the National Office of the American Red Cross.
 An employee may use up to 15 days of disaster service leave in any 12 –month period only after obtaining approval from the employee’s appointing authority.
 Examinations and Interviews for State Positions An employee may be granted up to 4 hours leave to take examinations and attend interviews for State positions.
 Holiday Leave Employees receive at least 11 paid holidays per year.
 An additional holiday is observed during each statewide election day.
 Jury Service Leave Leave that is granted when an employee is required to serve as a member of a jury, and only when the employee’s jury service occurs on the employee’s scheduled workday.
 Leave Bank An employee may donate 8 hours of personal leave to the State Employees Leave Bank within the first 60 days of employment in order to become a member of the Leave Bank.
 All other donations must be made during the open enrollment period.
 The employee may donate unused annual, personal or sick leave.
 An employee may only donate sick leave to the extent that the donating employee has a sick leave balance of at least 240 hours after the donation.
 Membership in the Leave Bank is for 2 years.
 Leave from the leave bank may be transferred to an employee who has exhausted all forms of annual, sick, personal and compensatory leave because of a serious and prolong medical condition; and has been a member of the Leave Bank for at least 90 days.
 Leave Donation Program An employee may donate annual, personal and/or sick leave to other employees who have a serious and prolong medical condition and who have exhausted all their leave.
 Legal Actions Leave Leave that is granted an employee who is summoned to appear in a court action, before a grand jury, before an administrative agency, or for a deposition, and is neither a party to the action nor a paid witness.
 Military Leave Leave that is granted an employee who is a member of a reserve unit of the armed forces, or in the organized militia for military training or active military duty.
 A maximum of 15 days annually is granted without loss of pay or charge against any other leave.

 Organ Donor LeaveLeave that is granted to an employee who is an organ or bone marrow donor.Amount of Leave: In any 12-month period, an employee may use up to 7 days of organ donation leave to serve as a bone marrow donor; and 30 days of organ donation leave to serve as an organ donor.
 Employee must contact their human resources office to apply.